jonathanyeh0723/meme-generator/README.md

 ## Overview
 The meme generator is a multimedia application to dynamically generate memes, including an image with an overlaid quote.

-This packaged applications can be accessed in 2 ways.
+This packaged applications can be accessed in 2 ways:
  - Command-Line
  - Web Service